 IMI Power Modules serve the growing demand for medium and high efficiency power systems in the renewable energy and EV markets.
-Our expertise stretch across multiple technologies such as Silicon Carbide and Gallium Nitride models.
+Our expertise stretch across multiple technologies such as Silicon Carbide and Gallium Nitride (Silicon Carbide and Gallium Nitride are not models but die technology).
 IMI's core strength in the market is our ability to fully customize design and manufacturing services that can go in tandem with products built in IMI's traditional EMS facilities.

 Our technology roadmap points to power modules as a crucial enabler of multiple growth segments.
-We have invested heavily in equipment, capabilities, and talent to ensure that IMI is equipped to be a key player in the power system market.
+We have invested heavily in equipment such as sintering, ultra-sonic welding, pre TIM application etc., capabilities, and talent to ensure that IMI is equipped to be a key player as a power semiconductor packaging market.
 IMI has recently doubled the manufacturing area dedicated to power modules to 3,000 square meters.
-Business pipeline is also growing with US \$12 million of annual revenue potential won out of a US \$24 million pipeline in 2021.
+Due to the increase in demand, IMI continually increase manufacturing surface.

-As we leverage IMI's end-to-end service expertise, the team is optimistic for this segment's continued growth in 2022.
+As we leverage IMI's end-to-end service expertise, the team is optimistic for this segment's continued growth in 2023.
 Although power components have not been spared from supply shortage issues, our involvement in the design and development of products allow us the opportunity to proactively identify alternative components with our customers.